vmware/vic/doc/user_doc/vic_app_dev/README.md

-# Developing Container Applications with vSphere Integrated Containers
+# Developing Container Applications with vSphere Integrated Containers Engine

-*Developing Container Applications with vSphere Integrated Containers* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as the endpoint for Docker container application development.
+*Developing Container Applications with vSphere Integrated Containers Engine* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Engine as the endpoint for Docker container application development.

-**Product version: 1.0**
+**Product version: 0.8**

 ## Intended Audience

-This information is intended for container application developers whose Docker environment uses vSphere Integrated Containers as its endpoint.
+This information is intended for container application developers whose Docker environment uses vSphere Integrated Containers Engine as its endpoint.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.

 # Send Documentation Feedback #